+Financing Activities.
 We used \$4,800,211 of cash for financing activities in 2012, compared to generating \$182,221 of cash from financing activities in 2011.
-During 2012, the primary use of cash was a \$539,581 reduction in drawings under our operating line of credit and the repayments on term debt of \$4,474,879 as required by our lenders for their approval of the sale of the TDG Assets.
+During 2012, the primary use of cash was a \$(539,581) reduction in drawings under our operating line of credit and the repayments on term debt of \$(4,474,879) as required by our lenders for their approval of the sale of the TDG Assets.
+During 2011 we increased our net borrowings under our credit lines by \$556,041 and made repayments of \$329,393 on our notes payable and \$64,910 on our capital leases.

 Capital Resources.
-As of March 31, 2013, we had a cash balance of \$532,426 an increase of \$465,872 from \$66,554 as of December 31, 2012.
-The outstanding balance under our line of credit as of March 31, 2013 and December 31, 2012 was \$112,500.
+As of December 31, 2012, we had a cash balance of \$66,554, a decrease of \$351,422 from \$417,976 as of December 31, 2011.
+The outstanding balance under our line of credit as of December 30, 2012 was \$112,500.
 As this line is fully drawn, we will seek to negotiate a new operating credit facility or seek alternative sources for an operating loan.

-The TDG Asset sale and subsequent debt restructurings improved our working capital position.
+The TDG Asset sale and subsequent debt restructurings improved our working capital position, reducing our working capital deficit to \$3,940,974 on December 31, 2012 as compared to a deficit of \$6,052,282 as of December 31, 2011.
 However, due to our continued operating losses and business transition away from our prior TDG business activities, we expect to see a further rise in our working capital deficiency.

-During the first quarter of 2013 and the years ended December 31, 2012 and 2011, we have been unable to generate cash flows other than our recent assets sale, sufficient to support our operations and we have been dependent on term debt financings, equity financings, revolving credit financing and more recently assets sale.
+During the years ended December 31, 2012 and 2011, we have been unable to generate cash flows other than our recent asset sales, sufficient to support our operations and we have been dependent on term debt financings, equity financings, revolving credit financing and most recently asset sales.
 We will remain dependent on outside sources of funding until our results of operations provide positive cash flows.
 There can be no assurance that we will be able to generate cash from those sources in the future.
 Our independent auditors issued a going concern paragraph in their reports for the years ended December 31, 2012 and 2011.
 The accompanying financial statements have been prepared assuming that we will continue as a going concern.
 This basis of accounting contemplates the recovery of our assets and the satisfaction of liabilities in the normal course of business.
 These financial statements do not include any adjustments to the specific amounts and classifications of assets and liabilities, which might be necessary should we be unable to continue as a going concern.
 With our current level of funding and ongoing losses from operations, as well as the fact we are currently in breach of certain covenants with our senior lender and its lack of agreement to provide a waiver or enter into a forbearance agreement with us, substantial doubt exists about our ability to continue as a going concern.

 Our cash requirements depend on numerous factors, including new product development activities, our ability to commercialize our products, their timely market acceptance, selling prices and gross margins, and other factors.
 To the extent we have sufficient operating funds, we expect to carefully devote capital resources to continue our waveguide and HD display engine development programs, hire and train additional staff, and undertake new product marketing activities.
-Such expenditures, along with further future net operating losses, product tooling expenses, and related working capital investments, will be the principal use of our cash.
+Such expenditures, along with further future net operating losses, product tooling expenses, and related working capital investments, which will be the principal use of our cash.